ugr-sail/sinergym/docs/source/pages/introduction.rst

 -  **Customizable environments**.
 We aim to provide a package which allows modifying experimental settings in an easy manner.
-The user can create his own environments, defining his own building model, weather, reward, observation/action space, variables, actuators, environment name, etc.
+The user can create his own environments, combining his own building model, weather, reward, observation/action space, variables, actuators, environment name, etc.
    The user can also use these pre-configured environments available in *Sinergym* and change some aspect of it (for example, the weather) in such